mingxuan-fu/tyro-api-testing/README.md

 This Python script performs minor testing of the Tyro Banking API, specifically the product API.

 Python's in-built unit testing framework is chosen for this task.
 Though this is not strictly unit testing, the Python unit testing framework is a light and simple to use testing framework, and is easily extendable by adding more test cases.
-This is paired with the 'requests' library, which allows for easy http calls through python, making the code less comoplex.
+This is paired with the 'requests' library, which allows for easy HTTP calls through python, making the code less complex.
 ## Pre-requisites

 * This script does not have access to the server code and relies on public interfaces, thus the API must be online and accessible through the internet.